 More mentionable Waffen-SS uniforms:

-SS Untersturmfuhrer, 10.
+SS-Untersturmfuhrer, 10.
 SS Panzer Division, "Frundsberg”:

 *SS-NCO, SS-Regiment, Hermann Von Salza:

-The black wool Sonderbekleidung der Panzertruppen was not only hot when worn in the southern combat theaters but it also stood out when the Panzer crewman was outside of the tank; making them an easily spotted target.
-In 1942 the Heer began issuing the Feldbluse made of reed-green HBT material.
-By 1943 a version based on the Panzer uniform was introduced.
-Envious of the Infanterie Soldaten's new uniform and not wanting to wait, Heer Panzer crews often created their own warm-weather uniform from the Zeltbahn which helped eliminate the visibility issue when not onboard the Panzer.
-Waffen-SS Panzer Divisions were established in 1943 and tank crews would wear a standard camouflage smock over their black wool.
-Wishing for a cooler option photos show SS-men adopted both the Heer issue green HBT as well as the field-made Splittertarnmuster version of the Panzer uniform.
-SS units never had an official summer uniform until the issue of the 1944 camouflage over uniform cut in the dot pattern into both the Feldbluse and Panzer styles.
+The black wool Sonderbekleidung der Panzertruppen was not hot when worn in the warmer southern combat theaters, but it also stood out when the Panzer crewman was outside the tank, making them an easily spotted target.
+In 1942, the Heer began issuing the Feldbluse made of reed-green HBT material.
+By 1943, a version based on the Panzer uniform was introduced.
+Envious of the Infanterie Soldaten's new uniform and not wanting to wait, Heer Panzer crews often created their warm-weather uniform from the Zeltbahn, which helped eliminate the visibility issue when not onboard the Panzer.

 Mark Stone